horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 - Complicated

     Ethereum is still fairly complicated to grasp for newcomers.
 A lot of people find it difficult to grasp the application of Ethereum blockchain beyond payment transfers.
-The decentrazlied financial applications

 - Lack of privacy

     Ethereum is not private.
-If you send someone Ether or any other ethereum based token then the recipient can potentially see your balance and transaction history.
+If you send someone Ether or any other Ethereum-based token then the recipient can potentially see your balance and transaction history on Ethereum.

 ## 8. Storage & Usage